NewDevBr/photoAPI/readme.md

 }

-// Case a unauthenticated user try execute some proteced route {
+// Case a unauthenticated user try execute some protected route {
 	"error":"Make login to use this functionality"
 }